mrgnepp/get_mtg_prices/README.md

 positional arguments:
 ```
-  card_list_file        the file containing the list of cards
+  card_list_file        The file containing the list of cards separated by newlines
 ```
 optional arguments:
 ```